yardsale8/stat489_book/_sources/SequentialDataStructuresInPython/SequenceMethodsandWorkingwithStringsAndLists.txt

 Sequence Methods and Working with Strings and Lists
 ===================================================

+As discussed in the last chapter, all values in Python are objects that comes bundled with any number of associated methods.
+In this section, we will point out some useful methods for working with sequences.

 String Methods
 --------------

 We previously saw that each turtle instance has its own attributes and a number of methods that can be applied to the instance.
 For example, we wrote ``tess.right(90)`` when we wanted the turtle object ``tess`` to perform the ``right`` method to turn to the right 90 degrees.
 The "dot notation" is the way we connect the name of an object to the name of a method it can perform.

 Strings are also objects.
 Each string instance has its own attributes and methods.
 The most important attribute of the string is the collection of characters.
 There are a wide variety of methods.
-Try the following program.
+Consider the following program.

-.. activecode:: chp08_upper
+.. ipython:: python

     ss = "Hello, World"
-    print(ss.upper())
+    ss.upper()

-    tt = ss.lower()
+    ss.lower()
-    print(tt)

 In this example, ``upper`` is a method that can be invoked on any string object to create a new string in which all the characters are in uppercase.  ``lower`` works in a similar fashion changing all characters in the string to lowercase.
 (The original string ``ss`` remains unchanged.
 A new string ``tt`` is created.)

 In addition to ``upper`` and ``lower``, the following table provides a summary of some other useful string methods.
-There are a few activecode examples that follow so that you can try them out.
+There are a few examples that follow so that you can try them out.

 ==========  ==============      ==================================================================
 Method      Parameters          Description